jackghg/OnKey/README.md

 \- write a keys table for your layout
 \- use unicode codes for all or part of the keys
 ## Style
 You can customize colors and font using a gtk 2 style file in your home folder, see the -t option.
-Or use the system theme.
+Or use system theme.

 ## Make your keys table
 ...